-For the purpose of easy navigation, we may require to freeze some of the rows or columns of a worksheet.
+For the purpose of easy navigation, we may be required to freeze some of the rows or columns of a worksheet.
 Freezing columns in a worksheet is a fairly simple and easy operation.
 In this article, we will show you 4 easy ways how to freeze the first 3 columns in Excel.
 These ways are quick and easy to apply.

 Consider the following dataset.
 It has 7 columns.
 First, 3 columns are pertaining to student profiles and the next 4 columns show students’ marks on 4 subjects- Chemistry, Biology, Physics, and History.
 We want to scroll the marks of the students while keeping the first 3 columns fixed.